RedTurtle/collective.powertoken.core/README.txt

 ...                           name='myMagicAction')
 >>> result = adapter.doAction(action)

-That to do with results (you can also don't provide results) is under your control
+What to do with results (you can also don't provide results) is under your control.
+Result is always a Python list with all results from all executed actions.

 Special parameters
 ------------------

-When calling ``enablePowerToken`` and you give additional parameters, they are stored in the ``action`` object all but:
+When calling ``enablePowerToken`` and you give additional parameters, they are stored in the ``action``
+object:

 ``roles``
     Default to empty list.
 Commonly when you call ``consumeAction`` you are performing an action keeping your